 None of us gets it right 100% of the time.
 As an entrepreneur, I’ve tried and succeeded and tried and failed.
 I don’t think I used different skills when I had different outcomes, so I have had to give myself room to be ok with that.
 I’ve looked back and wished I had paid more attention to my classes, especially finance.
 I would love to take that class again now that I know what I know today!
 I wish I had been less serious and given myself more room to be creative with my thinking.
 Business management is an art.
 It takes creativity and passion, so don’t let anyone tell you that you lack either of those just because you are choosing this path.

 How to Choose a Bachelor's in Business Management Program

-In business, three accrediting agencies confer programmatic accreditation: the Association to Advance Collegiate Schools of Business, the Accreditation Council for Business Schools and Programs, and the International Accreditation Council for Business Education.
-Prospective students should only consider attending programs accredited by one of these three agencies.
+Individual programs may be accredited if they volunteer to undergo specific, comprehensive reviews of particular degrees.
+Business programs receive accreditation from one of three organizations: the Association to Advance Collegiate Schools of Business, the Accreditation Council for Business Schools and Programs, and the International Accreditation Council for Business Education.

 Bachelor's in Business Management Program Admissions